 Asana uses well-crafted win-back emails to re-engage churned customers.

-How to reduce customer churn rate with Userpilot
+How to reduce customer attrition rate with Userpilot

 Monitor product engagement and user behavior